leafsphp/docs/src/docs/routing/index.md

 <!-- markdownlint-disable no-inline-html -->

-Leaf comes with a powerful router that allows you to define routes for your application.
-The router is responsible for determining which route should be called and rendering the appropriate view or response.
-You can take it as one fancy traffic officer that directs traffic to the right place.
+Routing is the foundation of every web application.
+It's the process of defining the URL structure of your application and how it responds to requests.
+Leaf comes with a powerful router that simplifies the way you define routes in your application.
+You can take routing as one fancy traffic officer that directs traffic to the right place.

 ## Create a route